-Note. - The meteorological and aeronautical information services information concerned is specified in 9.1 to 9.3 and Appendix 8 and in CAD 15, 8.1 and 8.2, respectively.
+Note. - The meteorological and aeronautical information services information concerned is specified in 9.1 to 9.3 of this CAD and Appendix 8 of Annex 3, and in CAD 15, 8.1 and 8.2, respectively.

 9.4.3 Where automated pre-flight information systems are used to provide for a harmonised, common point of access to meteorological information and aeronautical information services information by operators, flight crew members and other aeronautical personnel concerned, the meteorological authority concerned shall remain responsible for the quality control and quality management of meteorological information provided by means of such systems in accordance with Chapter 2, 2.2.2.